 Revealed Wisdom of the Crowd: Informational Value of Bids

-Keywords: fintech, wisdom of the crowd, diversity, platform, crowdfunding
+Keywords: wisdom of the crowd, platform, crowdfunding, fintech

 Suggested Citation: Suggested Citation